bruceravel/SCFtests/use.md

 accuracy of this approximation is within 1% of the full calculation at photoelectron wavenumbers below 20.

-The size of this matrix is controlled in the feff input file by the IORDER keyword.
+The size of this matrix is controlled in the Feff input file by the IORDER keyword.
 The default value of 2 corresponds to the 6x6 matrix.
 The assertion that the 6x6 matrix is adequate is easily tested using this testing framework.

-The iorder test runs feff8 with a short self-consistency radius and with a range of iorder values, including 1, 2, 3, 4, and 10 (10 being something the source code refers to as the "cute" algorithm).
+The iorder test runs Feff8 with a short self-consistency radius and with a range of iorder values, including 1, 2, 3, 4, and 10 (10 being something the source code refers to as the "cute" algorithm).

 Limiting the iorder test to first shell fitting will result in identical fits for all iorder values.
-Single scattering paths are computed exactly in feff.
+Single scattering paths are computed exactly in Feff.
 It is only multiple scattering paths that are subject to the IORDER approximation.

 The executive summary of this test is that the original assessment of 6x6 (IORDER=2) is the correct choice.

+### Future tests

+Here are some ideas for new things to try

+* SCF test on a temperature sequence (NiO, Copper, FeS2, bromoadamantane can all be done easily)
+* Multi-pole self-energy, full calculation or John's idea for a MPSE-lite (basically a broadened single pole)
+* Calculation R-grid (RGRID=0.05 is the default, could try 0.03, 0.01,
+  and 0.07)
+* Output k grid (this would require editing code)

 ## Workflow